schubergphilis/mod_security/README.md

 * Compile from source.
 I normally prefer not to do this, but some core rules break if you don't
-* The core rules are downloaded from the SpiderLabs GitHub releases.
+* crs->bundled determines if the bundled version of the crs should be used or if the core rules are downloaded from the SpiderLabs GitHub releases.
 * Base rules should generally be safe, the other groups much less so.
 There are some rules with inconsistently named data files that are fixed by this cookbook.